ibm-cloud-docs/databases-for-etcd/connecting-cli-client.md

 * `ETCDCTL_API=3` - Sets the API version environment variable for the `etcdctl` command.
 The binary for `etcdctl` uses version 2 by default, which is not supported on your deployment.
 Setting this environment variable overrides the default.
 If you are only using `etcdctl` to talk to etcd v3 deployments, you might want to set this variable more permanently in your shell environment.
 * `etcdctl` - The command itself.
 * `--endpoints=...` - The parameter that specifies the endpoints where the `etcdctl` command connects.
-It's composed of HTTPS protocol URLs and includes a port number.
+It is composed of HTTPS protocol URLs and includes a port number.
-* `--user=...` - The parameter for the username and password, separated by a colon, to be used as credentials to log in to the etcd deployment.
+* `--user=...` - The parameter for the username and password, which is separated by a colon, to be used as credentials to log in to the etcd deployment.
 * `member list` - An etcdctl command to list the database members of the etcd deployment.
 Without any other parameters, the result is produced as a list comma separated values.
 * `-w table` - A modifier for the output of `member list`, which reformats it as a table with headings.

-More example commands are in the [etcd documentation](https://github.com/etcd-io/etcd/blob/master/Documentation/dev-guide/interacting_v3.md).
+More example commands are in the [etcd documentation](https://etcd.io/docs/v3.4.0/dev-guide/interacting_v3/).

 ## Starting `etcdctl` from the IBM Cloud CLI

-If you have both `etcdctl` and the [{{site.data.keyword.databases-for}} CLI Plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference) installed, the `ibmcloud cdb deployment-connections` command can handle creating the connection.
+If you have both `etcdctl` and the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference) installed, the `ibmcloud cdb deployment-connections` command can handle creating the connection.
 For example, to connect to a deployment named "example-etcd" with an "example-user", use the following command.

 ```
 ibmcloud cdb deployment-connections -u example-user example-etcd --start